Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Conclusion

 \section{Conclusion}

-In this paper, we proposed StochDiff, a novel diffusion based forecasting model for stochastic time series data.
-By applying step-wise modelling and data-driven prior knowledge, StochDiff was better able to model the temporal dynamics and uncertainty from highly stochastic time series data.
-Experimental results on six real-world datasets demonstrated the competitive performance of StochDiff when compared with state-of-the-art diffusion based time series forecasting models.
-Additionally, a case study on cochlear implant surgery showcased the model's ability for highly stochastic patient data.
+In this paper, we propose StochDiff, a novel diffusion based forecasting model for stochastic time series data.
+By applying step-wise modeling and data-driven prior knowledge, StochDiff is better able to model the complex temporal dynamics and uncertainty from highly stochastic time series data.
+Experimental results on six real-world datasets demonstrate the competitive performance of StochDiff when compared with state-of-the-art diffusion based time series forecasting models.
+Additionally, a case study on cochlear implant surgery showcase the model's effectiveness and efficiency in predicting highly stochastic patient data, highlighting its potential in a real-world medical application.